3sztof/3sztof/README.md

 Hey, my name is Krzysztof!
 You can call me Chris if it’s easier for you - Krzysztof is just 'Christopher' written in a funky Polish way. 😉

+I'm a DevOps Engineer currently working for AWS (Amazon Web Services) Professional Services.
+In my day to day work, I'm assisting AWS' largest customers on their cloud journey with both my technical (coding, architecting) and consulting skills.

-I’m a robotics engineer who switched to IT after being involved in Industrial Internet of Things / Physics High Performance Computing projects in my previous work experience.
+In my "past live", I've been a robotics engineer.
+I have switched to IT after being involved in Industrial Internet of Things / Physics High Performance Computing projects in my previous work experience.

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...